usnistgov/SDNist/README.md

 3. The sdnist.report package also needs a deidentified dataset that it can evaluate against its original counterpart.
 Since the sdnist.report package comes bundled with the datasets, the deidentified dataset should be generated using the bundled datasets.

-   You can download a copy of the datasets from Github [Diverse Community Excerpts Data](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
+   You can download a copy of the datasets from Github [Diverse Communities Data Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
 This copy is similar to the one bundled with the sdnist.report package, but it contains more documentation and a description of the datasets.

-4. You can download the toy deidentified datasets from Github [Sdnist Toy Synthetic Dataset](https://github.com/usnistgov/SDNist/releases/download/v2.0.0/toy_deidentified_data.zip).
-Unzip the downloaded file, and move the unzipped toy_synthetic_dataset directory to the sdnist-project directory.
+4. You can download the toy deidentified datasets from Github [Sdnist Toy Deidentified Dataset](https://github.com/usnistgov/SDNist/releases/download/v2.0.0/toy_deidentified_data.zip).
+Unzip the downloaded file, and move the unzipped toy_deidentified_dataset directory to the sdnist-project directory.

-5. Each toy deidentified dataset file is generated using the [Diverse Community Excerpts Data](https://github.com/usnistgov/SDNist/releases/download/v2.0.0/diverse_community_excerpts_data.zip).
+5. Each toy deidentified dataset file is generated using the [Diverse Communities Data Excerpts](https://github.com/usnistgov/SDNist/releases/download/v2.0.0/diverse_community_excerpts_data.zip).
 The syn_ma.csv, syn_tx.csv, and syn_national.csv deidentified dataset files are created from target datasets MA (ma2019.csv), TX (tx2019.csv), and NATIONAL(national2019.csv), respectively.
-You can use one of the toy synthetic dataset files for testing whether the sdnist.report package is installed correctly on your system.
+You can use one of the toy deidentified dataset files for testing whether the sdnist.report package is installed correctly on your system.

 6. Use the following commands for generating reports if you are using a toy deidentified dataset file: